R\'enyi Entropy, Signed Probabilities, and the Qubit: Main Theorem

-We can now state an entropic uncertainty principle as an axiom on phase space.
-The axiom is inspired by the use of entropic uncertainty relations in quantum information.
-(See Coles et al., 2017 for a survey.) \begin{quote} \textbf{Uncertainty Principle}: A potential quantum state $\boldsymbol{r}$ satisfies the uncertainty principle if for every $k$, there is a phase-space probability distribution $\boldsymbol{q}$ that represents $\boldsymbol{r}$ and satisfies $H_{2k}(\boldsymbol{q})\geq2$. \end{quote} This says that we allow as potential quantum states only those states $\boldsymbol{r}$ containing a minimum amount of uncertainty, as measured by the entropy of a corresponding probability distribution $\boldsymbol{q}$ on phase space.
-Note that our uncertainty principle is a sequence of conditions, one for each $k$.
-This is because Rényi entropy itself is not a single functional but a sequence of functionals (indexed by $k$). \begin{thm} The potential quantum states satisfying the uncertainty principle are precisely the states of the qubit. \end{thm} \emph{Proof}.
-We first show that the potential quantum states satisfying the uncertainty principle at $k=1$ are the states of the qubit.
+This says that we allow as potential quantum states only those states $\boldsymbol{r}$ containing a minimum amount of uncertainty, as measured by the entropy of a corresponding probability distribution $\boldsymbol{q}$ on phase space.
+Note that our Uncertainty Principle is a sequence of conditions, one for each $k$.
+This is because Rényi entropy itself is not a single functional but a sequence of functionals (indexed by $k$).

+\begin{theorem} The potential quantum states satisfying the Uncertainty Principle are precisely the states of the qubit. \end{theorem}

+\emph{Proof}.
+We first show that the potential quantum states satisfying the Uncertainty Principle at $k=1$ are the states of the qubit.
 Note that

 For a general $\boldsymbol{r}$, the representation $\boldsymbol{q}^{*}$ which maximizes $2$-entropy is given by